joshjennings98/joshjennings98.github.io/src/blog/website.md

 ## Re-implementing theme toggle using only CSS

-The main feature that I wanted to emulate using CSS was a light mode toggle.
-I wanted to be able to click a button and have the colour scheme change.
+The main feature that I wanted to emulate using CSS was a theme toggle.
+I wanted to be able to click a button and have the theme change in case a user doesn't like the default one.
 With JavaScript I would watch for a checkbox and have an `onchange` event that makes the colour changes.
 Since this relies on JavaScript, this approach is not possible.
 So using only CSS we need some way to:

 * Know that a checkbox has been checked.
-* If the user was previously in a dark mode the page should become light or vice versa.
+* If the user previously had the theme activated then it should deactivate or vice versa.
 * This needs to be dynamic and not just occur on page load but any time a user checks the checkbox.
+* Ideally it accounts for the user's light/dark mode preferences.

 Luckily, CSS has [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
 These are keywords that are attached to a selector and specify a state of the selected element, for example `:hover` is triggered when an element is hovered over.
 There exists the [`:checked` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked) which can be used to change the style of a checkbox or radio button based on whether or not it is checked.
 This satisfies the goal of making the change dynamic and controllable by the user.